 img source: sancrispolto.it

 It’s safe to assume that the party will last into the night, maybe even until the morning, so, you’ll need some lights.
-You can do marvellous things with lamps, candles and lanterns.
+You can do marvelous things with lamps, candles, and lanterns.
 Granted, if it gets windy, candles might not do a lot, but lamps and lanterns can create such a warm and romantic atmosphere regardless of the weather.
 If you’re doing it on the beach, you can even use torches.
 Just make sure nobody does any ‘party tricks’ involving flame and alcohol.

-As you can see, an outdoor wedding can be a little tricky, but it also allows you to do more things than you could if you had the ceremony in the restaurant or any closed venue.
+As you can see, an outdoor wedding can be a little tricky, but it also allows you to do more things than you could if you had the ceremony in a restaurant or any closed venue.
 Sure, it could get windy or god forbid, rainy, but when it’s all said and done, it’s a risk worth taking.
 Dancing under the stars with your soulmate is something that you will cherish forever.